dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- Proof: The Science of Booze by Adam Rogers
 - The Leap: The Science Of Trust And Why It Matters by Ulrich Boser :thumbsup:
 - Cumulus by Eliot Peper
 - The Advantage by Patrick Lencioni